jim3ma/gota/README.md

 Copyright 2013-2017 Jim Ma

-This software is licensed under the terms of the GNU General Public License Version 3.
+This software is licensed under the terms of the Apache License Version 2.
 See the [LICENSE](./LICENSE) file.